Gaining A Following

 The key here is to get people excited in your project.
 You want people to look at your stuff and want to see more.

 Also, vary your content when possible.
-Posting the same type of thing over and over is boring and besides, different people like different things.
-Some want to see more line work while others want to see character profiles.
-By varying the content you product, you’ll be able to stay fresh as well as attract different people to your profile.
+Posting the same promotional art over and over is boring.
+Show off line work, your character art, drawing time lapses, etc… By mixing up the content you produce, you’ll be able to stay fresh as well as attract different people to your profile.

 But I’m just starting out!
 I don’t even have any finished art yet!

 Everyone has to start somewhere.
 Fortunately, not everything you post has to be a finished product, especially in the beginning.
 When I was first starting out, I was posting pretty basic stuff like concept art, thumbnails and character designs.

 Even if you have absolutely no art to post at all, you can still spice up a text update by adding stock art to it.
 There are plenty of sites (like freeimages, and pexels) where you can search for royalty free photos to stick into your posts.
 Just make sure you stay within fair use.

 While you may think these things aren’t significant enough to post about, just showing them off to your audience can reveal to them that you’re actually making progress and that eventually you’ll have something really cool to show off if they stick around.
 Lots of projects end up not going anywhere so by posting about your progress, you’ll be able to earn a degree of confidence in your product from your followers.
 Plus there are plenty of people out there who are genuinely interested in seeing the full comic making process, so don’t be afraid to share!
 Just make sure you don’t post too much that you overwhelm or annoy your followers.

 I also found that posting rough work was a good opportunity to engage directly with my supporters.
 I would do things like post multiple versions of our main logo to Facebook and get people to vote with their “likes” for their favourite design.